 Skip to main content

 A reference designator pins a build requirement to a specific location in the assembly, such as R7 or U3.
 See Bills of materials overview for how designators sit on the line.
 When a build requirement has reference designators, operators install per designator rather than satisfying a count, and ION treats a requirement with no designators as quantity-only.
-This page covers configuring designators and installing against them.

 Configuring reference designators